$L^2$-Riemann-Roch for singular complex curves

 \mpar To deduce also a Riemann-Roch theorem for the $\dbar_s$-cohomology, we can use the following $L^2$-version of Serre duality:

 \begin{thm} For each $p\in\{0,1\}$, the range of $\dbar_w:L^{p,0}(X^\ast, L)\abb L^{p,1}(X^\ast, L)$ is closed.
 In particular, we get

 \end{thm}

 \begin{proof} Recall the following well\nbd known fact.
-If $P:H_1\abb H_2$ is a densely defined closed operator between Hilbert spaces with range $\cR(P)$ of finite codimension, then the range $\cR(P)$ is closed in $H_2$ (see e.g. \cite{HenkinLeiterer84}, Appendix~2.4).
+If $P:H_1\abb H_2$ is a densely defined closed operator between Hilbert spaces with range $\cR(P)$ of finite codimension, then the range $\cR(P)$ is closed in $H_2$ (see \eg \cite{HenkinLeiterer84}, Appendix~2.4).

 As $M$ is compact, \prettyref{thm:computedCo} implies particularly that the range of $\dbar_w$ is finite codimensional and, therefore, closed.
 Since $\dbar_s$ is the adjoint of $-\qhodge \dbar_w\qhodge$, the range of $\dbar_s:L^{1-p,0}(X^\ast, L^{-1})\abb L^{1-p,1}(X^\ast,L^{-1})$ is closed as well.
 That both ranges are closed implies the $L^2$\nbd duality (\cf \prettyref{lem:duality})